Medical Dosimetry Schools: How to Choose

 Bachelor's Degree Programs

-Students who earn a bachelor's degree are eligible to take the MDCB exam immediately.
-Most of these programs will require time spent in a clinical setting in addition to coursework.
-While the courses will vary depending on the program, common topics include:
+Students who earn a bachelor's degree are eligible to take the MDCB exam immediately upon graduation.
+Most of these programs require time spent in a clinical setting in addition to coursework.
+While the courses vary depending on the program, common topics include: